syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/010_Flow_control/README.md

 - Soft flow-control: the log path includes a file destination.

-**NOTE:** The way flow-control works has changed significantly in version
+The way flow-control works has changed significantly in version
 {{ site.product.short_name }} 3.22.
 If you are using an older version of {{ site.product.short_name }},
 consult the documentation of the version you are using for details about flow-control.